 Share of Voice

 According to our social listening data, the most talked about banks on social media are not DBS and OCBC.
 Bank Central Asia generated the most conversations over the period, with more than 700,000 mentions.
-In second position came Bank Mandiri, with 680,000 mentions.
+In the second position came Bank Mandiri, with 680,000 mentions.
 DBS stands far behind, with 325,000 mentions, followed by Maybank and CIMB.
 UOB, 4th on the ranking of top banks, gathered only 60,000 mentions.

 Social Reputation Score